fostroll/cors_api_proxy/README.md

 Specifically, it's the only way to know when uploading a file to the server have been finished.

-To use this function just add uniq *reqid* key to your request.
+To use this function just add unique *reqid* key to your request.
 E.g.:
 ```
 http://proxy_url:port/your_api_link?reqid=<uuid>
 ```